MicrosoftDocs/globalization/globalization/design/internationalization.md

 1. **Develop**

-   Code and verify the product can work in multiple markets—without the need for redesign.
+   Code and verify the product can work in multiple markets, without the need for redesign.
    Use internationalization libraries.
    Set up internationalization metrics and adhere to your own standards.
    Ensure the product can be translated when you’re ready to release in those markets.